-Validation Exams in Nursing
+Excel sior Validation Exams in Nursing

-Four of the five tests are owned and administered by the Regents College.
+Four of the five tests are owned and administered by Excelsior College.
 Within the immediate area, these tests are offered at 6 different colleges.
 There are six test sessions each year, scheduled between October and August.
-Registration materials and study guides are available from the College of Nursing Receptionist in St. Mary's Hall (Tel.
-610/519-4900) or from Regents College (Tel.
-518/464-8631; Address: 7 Columbia Circle, Albany, NY 12203-5159, www.regents.edu).
+Registration materials and study guides are available from Excelsior College (Tel.
+518/464-8631; Address: 7 Columbia Circle, Albany, NY 12203-5159, www.excelsior.edu).

-The four required Regents exams are:
+The four required Excelsior exams are: